IBM-Bluemix-Docs/voice-agent/about.md

 ## Supported languages
 {: #supported-languages}

 For a language to be supported, it must be supported by all Watson services that you configure in your voice agent.
-Using the {{site.data.keyword.speechtotextshort}} and {{site.data.keyword.texttospeechshort}} services and either {{site.data.keyword.conversationshort}} or {{site.data.keyword.virtualagentshort}}, the following languages are supported:
+Using the {{site.data.keyword.speechtotextshort}}, {{site.data.keyword.texttospeechshort}}, and {{site.data.keyword.conversationshort}} services, the following languages are supported:

 * Brazilian Portuguese
 * Japanese